ElliNet13/CCKernel2/README.md

 # CCKernel2
 A custom shell/kernel environment for ComputerCraft.
+This is an updated version to try to get it to work good on newer versions of Computercraft.
 ## Current Features
 * Cooperative multitasking through coroutines
 * Native IPC calls